kumarayushkumar/trendpage/src/content/blogs/hmpv-cases.md

 readTime: 5
 ---

-China is witnessing a sharp increase in **HMPV virus cases**, sparking fears of a potential global health crisis.
+China is witnessing a sharp increase in HMPV virus cases, sparking fears of a potential global health crisis.
 The **Human Metapneumovirus (HMPV)** is being called the "new virus in China" due to its sudden surge, and authorities are scrambling to contain the outbreak.

 ## **What is the HMPV Virus?**
 The **Human Metapneumovirus (HMPV)** is a respiratory virus that primarily affects the lungs and airways.
 While it is not as well-known as **COVID**, it can cause severe illness, particularly in children, the elderly, and those with weakened immune systems.